About the Program

-The registration fee is $250 for a spot on one of our teams.
+The registration fee is to join one of our teams will be posted here when available.
 This goes towards team registration fees, tournament registration, field elements and a competition table, LEGO kits, and a t-shirt for your child.
 W.A.F.F.L.E.S.
 Community Robotics is not-for-profit organization and is volunteer-run; we do our best to make our programs affordable and accessible to everyone!

-During the season, our teams usually meet twice a week, and each team will have its own meeting schedule based on the availability of its members.
+During the season, our teams usually meet twice a week at our 115 Barrack Street location, and each team will have its own meeting schedule based on the availability of its members.
 Meetings are scheduled in our public Google calendar, which is visible at the bottom of the webpage and can be added here.

 The W.A.F.F.L.E.S. is volunteer-led, and because of this we require parents to be involved with their child’s team, working alongside our volunteer mentors.
 There are many ways that parents can help our the team – if you’re unsure, let us know!

 All of our programs communicate using a platform called Slack, which is commonly used in workplaces.
 Parents will receive an invitation to join Slack upon registration so that we can effectively send reminders and communicate about team meetings and events.